psoetens/orocos-www/drupal/sites/all/modules/adsense/README.txt

 Configuration
 -------------
 To enable this module, visit Administer -> Site building -> Modules, and enable adsense, and one of the other modules in the Adsense group.
+The modules marked as '(old)' are not using the new 'Managed Ads' feature of Google AdSense, so you should only use them if you have ads in the old format or if you know what you're doing.

 To configure it, go to Administer -> Site configuration -> AdSense.